martingarcialopez/ft_transcendance/event.md

 ## description
 ```
-delete password of proctected room
+front-end send  to back-end the room to delete password
 ```

 ```